Artemys-Aptos/artemys-aptos-backend/README.md

 * **GET `/feed/combined`:** Gets a combined feed from followers and following.
 * **GET `/prompt-likes`:** Retrieves the number of likes for a prompt and whether the user has liked it.

-## 🤖 Tasks
+## 🤖 Automation Tasks

 * **`finalize_challenges`:** A Celery task scheduled to run every 30 minutes.
-This task might interact with the Aptos blockchain to determine challenge winners and distribute prizes.
+This task interacts with the Aptos blockchain to determine challenge winners and distribute prizes.

 ## 🤖 Database